sinchana-g7/AegisPass/README.md

 Most password generators stop at:

-> "Here's a strong password."
+ "Here's a strong password."

 AegisPass goes further.

-It is a security-focused password toolkit that helps users generate, understand, analyze, validate, and securely manage passwords while keeping sensitive operations client-side wherever practical.
+It is a security-focused password toolkit that helps users generate, understand, analyze, validate, and manage passwords with password history locally while keeping sensitive operations client-side wherever practical.

 The project combines: